SLMillar/hobby-selector/en/step_1.md

 What happens if you shake the micro:bit?
 What happens if you click the A or B buttons?
-What happens if you click the logo
+What happens if you click the logo?

 <div style="position:relative;height:0;padding-bottom:81.97%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---run?id=_MKuK1a7XWLcP" allowfullscreen="allowfullscreen" sandbox="allow-popups allow-forms allow-scripts allow-same-origin" frameborder="0"></iframe></div>

+--- /task ---
+--- /no-print ---

 ### Opening MakeCode